ng-girls/todo-list-tutorial-portuguese/new_component_todo-item.md

 ```ts
 @Input() itemTitle: string;
 ```
 It tells the component to expect an input of type string and to assign it to the class property called `itemTitle`.
+Make sure that `Input` is added to the import statement in the first line in the file.
 Now we can use it inside the `todo-item` template:
 ```html
 {{ itemTitle }}
 ```